ljw20180420/CRISPR_AI/README.md

   - metric distribution.
   - frame shift.
 - More metrics.
-- Add sample number in CRIfuser eval_output to speed up evaluation and shap.
 - Train CRIfuser model for other metrics.
 - Read SHAP and huggingface hub.
 - shap